chromeos/chromeos.dev/site/en/web-environment/port-forwarding.md

 Once added, your ports will show up in the Port forwarding list, where you can toggle them on or off or remove them entirely.

 !!! aside.message--tip
-If you're unable to toggle a port, make sure you have Linux running by simply opening the Terminal app.
+If you're unable to toggle a port, make sure you have Linux running by opening the Terminal app and connecting to Linux.
 Feel free to close the Terminal app once Linux is up and running.
 It will continue to run in the background unless you shut it down (right-click Terminal icon and select "Shut down Linux".)
 !!!

 ![Port forwarding settings page with a configured port of 3000 using TCP labeled "Server".](ix://develop/web/port-forward-configured.png)